Our History

 In early 2018, the Club broadened its search to include Golden Plains Shire, Surf Coast Shire, and privately owned land.
 Multiple submissions were lodged, and initial enthusiasm was shown—particularly within Golden Plains Shire.

-Despite strong community interest, local business support, and conditional pledges approaching $1 million, changes in Council leadership and policy direction ultimately resulted in further rejections.
-By mid-2018, all council pathways had been exhausted.
+Despite strong community interest, local business support, and conditional pledges approaching $1 million, changes in council leadership and policy direction ultimately resulted in further rejections.

 Rebuilding and Transition to Portable Operations

-With limited options for permanent land, the Club regrouped around a smaller but committed core membership.
 Governance, safety systems, and operational planning were strengthened, and a strategic decision was made to invest in portable miniature railway operations.

 Portable public running days allowed the Club to: